Skip to content

 5. Appearance vs Reality

-Estar is used when something looks different than usual or expected.
+Estar is used when something looks different than usual or when describing a sensory reaction.

 Ser vs Estar with Adjectives — The Big Difference